rē•introducing Movement and Relaxation In Our Routines

 Lessons on finding balance.

 The Fluidform method teaches vitality and sustainability – movement to support your everyday function, allowing your body to perform more efficiently, free of pain and injuries.
 Movement should not punish the body but make you feel balanced, physically and mentally.
 This feeling of ‘balance’ can be challenging to define, let alone achieve!
 And often conjures more stress than good.
-For me, finding ‘balance’ comes down to a few different elements that are kept simple and achievable in my everyday life.
+For me, finding ‘balance’ comes down to a few elements that are kept simple and achievable in my everyday life.
 I find balance in my daily rituals.

 Finding time for movement